mehtaharsh16/daniel.feldroy.com/posts/2008-03-food-of-pycon-2008.md

 *This was originally posted on blogger [here](https://dannygreenfeld.blogspot.com/2008/03/food-of-pycon-2008.html)*.

+Quoting Jon Prescott-Roy:
-Quoting Jon Prescott-Roy:<br /><blockquote>I was not expecting much in regards to the hotel fare, and I was disappointed.</blockquote>
+<blockquote>I was not expecting much in regards to the hotel fare, and I was disappointed.</blockquote>